Reactance (psychology): Effects

 In the phenomenology of reactance, there is no assumption that a person will be aware of reactance.
 When persons become aware of reactance, they will feel a higher level of self-direction in relationship to their own behaviour.
 In other words, they will feel that if they are able to do what they want, then they do not have to do what they do not want.
 In this case, when the freedom is in question, that person alone is the director of their own behaviour.

 When considering the direct re-establishment of freedom, the greater the magnitude of reactance, the more the individual will try to re-establish the freedom that has been lost or threatened.
 When a freedom is threatened by a social pressure, then reactance will lead a person to resist that pressure.
 Also, when there are restraints against a direct re-establishment of freedom, there can be attempts at re-establishment by implication whenever possible.

 Freedom can and may be reestablished by a social implication.
-When an individual has lost free behavior because of a social threat, then the participation in a free-like behavior by a similar person will allow one to re-establish one's freedom.
+When an individual has lost free behavior because of a social threat, then the participation in a free-like behavior by a similar person will allow the individual to re-establish their freedom.

 Reactance is a motivational state that is aimed at re-establishment of a threatened or eliminated freedom.
 In short, the level of reactance has a direct relationship with the importance of the eliminated or threatened freedom, and the proportion of free behaviours eliminated or threatened.